Gas Leaf Blower Ban in US States and Cities

 New York

 Gas-powered leaf blowers have been banned in several cities and towns across New York State.
-In cities like New York City, discussions are ongoing about regulating these devices more strictly.
+Discussions about regulating these devices more strictly are ongoing in cities like New York City.
 Seasonal restrictions exist in Bedford and Pleasantville.

 • East Hampton: No leaf blower of any type may be operated on a Sunday between May 20 and September 20 of any year.